lancachenet/steamcache-site-license/readme.md

 ```

 In this example, the path `/data/cache` on the host will be mapped to the cache directory in the container.
 The Steam credentials for the site are used as environment variables.

+The network settings need to be host networking on the container.
+This is because steam clients discover the Site License Server by listening to UDP broadcasts sent out by the license server.
+If networking is not host mode then the broadcasts will not be seen by your LAN.

 ## Supported Environment Variables